-INBOTS is working to develop standardization and benchmarking strategy related to horizontal aspects of interactive robots, like their safety or performance in different application domains such as medical, industry, consumer and service.
-This activity is led by Deutsches Institut fuer Normung (DIN) at the Work Package 4 that in collaboration
+INBOTS is working to develop a standardization and benchmarking strategy related to horizontal aspects of interactive robots, like their safety or performance in different application domains such as medical, industry, consumer and service.
+This activity is led by Deutsches Institut fuer Normung (DIN) at the Work Package 4 that in

 One of the objectives of INBOTS is to promote societal and socio-economic uptake of robotics.
 The project has a specific work package for this purpose, led by KTH Royal Institute of Technology.
 This work package collects best practices of new robotic applications, grasp the societal values, needs and expectations of